brycefisher/brycefisher.github.io-jekyll/_posts/2013-10-21-unit-testing-is-not-a-crime-i-promise-.md

 + What's going wrong?
 + What's supposed to even be happening here?

 These are hard problems to solve if you have 0 information to start with.
-When DNA Ink approaches you to fix this problem, the first question will be "How will it take to fix it?"
-I hate this question, because there is no answer.
+When DNA Ink approaches you to fix this problem, the first question will be "How long will it take to fix it?"
+I hate this question, because there is no *accurate* answer.
 The reason there's no answer is because you don't yet know what's wrong, and as they say "knowing is half the battle."

 ### Just Imagine the Buttery Goodness of an Error Message Right Now